-2. Performing an illegal skill • 3.Exceeding pass/level caps 4.Performing too many skills (maximum per pass) 1.0 pt.
-5. A completed pass, not ending in a two-foot landing 0.5 pt.
+1. Not performing the required type of pass2.0 pt.
+EXAMPLE: At the beginner levels, performing the front pass as their 1st pass.
+2. Performing an illegal skill NOTE: Will also result in loss of skill and termination.
+3. Exceeding pass/level caps2.0 pt.
+4. Performing too many skills (maximum per pass)1.0 pt.
+5. A completed pass, not ending in a two-foot landing 6.
 Talking or giving any signal to a competitor by his own coach or spotter during the competition routine (including stick).
-This includes clapping, gesturing, etc. (Maximum deduction - 0.3 pt. per pass) 0.3 pt.
-7. Non-weight bearing hand slide between or during skills other than a round-off NOTE: Sliding both hands simultaneously will receive the same deduction as one hand 0.3 pt.
-8. Non-weight bearing foot slide between or during skills 9.
-Hand Slides on Round-offs that DO NOT demonstrate quality repulsion/rebound off the tumbling floor for the Adv-Beginner through Elite levels: 0.1-0.5 pt. a.One hand slides less than 1:00 o'clock 0.1 pt. b.
-One hand slides to between 1:00 and 2:00 o'clock 0.2 pt. c.
-One hand slides to between 2:00 and 3:00 o'clock 0.3 pt. d.
-One hand slides past 3:00 o'clock 0.4 pt. e.
-Both hands slide 0.5 pt.
-10. Hand Slides on Handsprings that DO NOT demonstrate quality repulsion/rebound 1 0 1 0.3 pt.
+This includes clapping, gesturing, etc. (Maximum deduction - 0.3 pt. per pass)0.3 pt.
+7. Non-weight bearing hand slide between or during skills other than a round-off0.3 pt.
+NOTE: Sliding both hands simultaneously will receive the same deduction as one hand.
+8. Non-weight bearing foot slide between or during skills NOTE: Sliding both feet simultaneously will receive the same deduction as one foot.
+9. Hand Slides on Round-offs that DO NOT demonstrate quality repulsion/rebound off the tumbling floor for the Adv- Beginner through Elite levels: 9.1.
+Non-weight bearing slide during a round-off 9.2.
+One hand slides less than 1:00 o'clock 9.3.
+One hand slides to between 1:00 and 2:00 o'clock 9.4.
+One hand slides to between 2:00 and 3:00 o'clock 9.5.
+One hand slides past 3:00 o'clock 9.6.
+Both hands slide 10.
+Hand Slides on Handsprings that DO NOT demonstrate quality repulsion/rebound off the tumbling floor0.3 pt.
 11. Step with the hand or foot (may also result in termination - refer to each level) The placement of the hands shall be judged the same as the feet in regard to steps and slides.
-12. Athlete Attire - refer to TU-4 0.5 pt.

-13. Use of profanity or unsportsmanlike conduct during the competition will result in disqualification from the entire competition, for the first offense.
+12. Athlete Attire - refer to TU-4 13.
+Use of profanity or unsportsmanlike conduct during the competition will result in disqualification from the entire competition, for the first offense.
+14. LANDING DEDUCTIONS.
+NOTE: All the following landing deductions are in addition to the aesthetic deduction of the ī last skill performed.
+Landing deductions apply for incomplete passes, complete passes, or passes with too many skills.
+If a pass has too many skills, LANDING deductions will be taken on the last skill performed, not at the point where the pass was to have stopped.
+Landing deductions are not accumulative, if more than one landing infraction and the control of th occurs, the greater deduction will be taken.
+If a pass is terminated for a major deduction, landing deductions do not